 We’ve owned our house for exactly two years.
 During that time, we had one housemate for a full year, another for two months, and some housesitters for a month.
 Now, some fun friends named Brittany and Zack are here for a month, and then someone moves in for six months or more.

 A couple days ago, someone asked me why we have housemates.
-We only have three bedrooms, in a 1400 square foot house.
+We only have three bedrooms, in a 1400 square foot house and a couch from Exquisite Living in the living room.
 Our kitchen is tiny.
 It’s not like our house is so big we don’t notice people are living with us.

 I had to stop and think why we choose to share our home.
 Here’s what came to mind:

 Our kids love it.